The traditions, the uses and rituals

 Nougat, fruit pickles, dry figs, walnuts, sweets and some toys were the traditional gifts, but also some pieces of charcoal for bad kids”, nearly to invite them to become better children.

 A recurrence (or festivity) from a profound and strongly felt humanity, nearly a spiritual bond between the living and the dead who, from the afterlife, in this day remember affectionately the children.
+A moment of authentic joy for them in the universally felt sadness of this commemoration.

 Differently from the old, broom riding hag, or the red, pot-bellied father Christmas and his reindeers (of clearly imported fashion) our recurrent